cloudfoundry-attic/cf-docs-deprecated/content/frameworks/java/spring/tutorials/springmvc-jpa-postgres/springmvc-app-with-postgresql-deployment-to-cloudfoundry.md

 + [Deploy Spring MVC App with PostgreSQL to Cloud Foundry using VMC](#deploy-spring-mvc-app-with-postgresql-to-cloud-foundry-using-vmc)

 ## Deploy Spring MVC App with PostgreSQL to Cloud Foundry using STS
-1. Go to the Servers view and right click to add a New Server.
+1. Go to Servers view and right click to add a New Server.
 Now you can see Cloud Foundry under VMware.
 Select Cloud Foundry and then click next.
-It will ask for your account information, at which point you can choose **VMware Cloud Foundry - http://api.cloudfoundry.com** as the URL.
+It will ask your account information, at which point you can choose **VMware Cloud Foundry - http://api.cloudfoundry.com** as the URL.

     ![spring-expensereport-login.png](/images/spring_tutorial/cloud_foundry.png)

-2. Once you have entered your Cloud Foundry account details, Click **validate** to make sure you have entered valid credentials.
+2. Once you have entered your Cloud Foundry account details, **Click validate** to make sure you have entered valid credentials.

     ![cloud foundry account information.png](/images/spring_tutorial/cloud_foundry_account.png)

 3. Clicking **Next** will take you to **Add and Remove**.
-Now you can select your Spring application.
+Now you can select your spring application.
 Once you have added your application, it will open a new window with the application name and type.
 This is where you can enter your application's name.

     ![spring-expensereport-login.png](/images/spring_tutorial/cloud_foundry_project_deploy.png)